sadra-hatami/Rubika-Group-Bot/README.md

 # 🎯 Target Audience

-* Rubika group admins
+- Rubika group admins who only need content locks
-* Developers learning bot handlers and filters
+- Developers learning simple `rubka` handlers
-* Anyone who needs a small Persian lock bot
+- Anyone who wants a small Persian lock bot before moving to the advanced version

 ---

 # 🗺️ Roadmap

-Possible later improvements:
+Possible later improvements for this lightweight bot:

-* Save lock states so they survive a restart
+- Save lock states so they survive a restart
-* Support more than one admin
+- Support more than one admin
-* Per-group settings instead of one global dictionary
+- Per-group settings
-* Cleaner handler structure
+- Cleaner handler structure

-* Optional log messages for deleted content
+For AI, games, XP, reports, and saved group configuration, use the advanced repository instead of expanding this file too far.

 ---